cagandhi/SE_Fall20_Project-1/project_requiremnt.md

 ## Project Requirements: .

-1.The plugin should record the following data.
+1. The plugin should record the following data.
 *  Time spent on a specific file
 *  Time spent on a specific programming language.
 *  Time spent on specific project.